Local limits of determinantal processes: Introduction

 Counterparts of Kalai's enumeration formula for more general simplicial and cell complexes $X$ have been studied extensively (see the survey of Duval, Klivans and Martin~\cite{DKM} and the references therein).
 Every such enumeration formula gives rise to a corresponding determinantal measure on subcomplexes of $X$.
-As we explain below, our result is applicable to this measure provided that the underlying complex $X$ is regular and of high-degree.
+As we explain below, our result is applicable to this measure provided that the underlying complex $X$ is polytopal, regular and of high-degree.

 Let $\ell\geq 1$ be an integer and $X$ be an $\ell$-dimensional cell complex.
 A subcomplex $\cT \subset X$ is called an \textit{$\ell$-hyperforest} (referred to as a \textit{maximal spanning forest} in~\cite{DKM}) if \begin{enumerate}[(1)] \item $\cT$ contains all the cells of $X$ in dimensions less than $\ell$, \item $H_{\ell-1}(\cT;\R)=H_{\ell-1}(X;\R)$, and \item $H_{\ell}(\cT;\R)=0$. \end{enumerate} In the case $\ell=1$ of graphs, theses conditions force $\cT$ to be a maximal spanning forest, that is, a spanning tree in each of the connected components of the graph $X$.
 In addition, assuming condition (1), conditions (2)–(3) are equivalent to the condition that the columns of $\cT$ in the $\ell$-dimensional boundary operator $B$ of $X$ are a basis for the column-space of $B$~\cite{DKM}.
-Therefore, the determinantal measure associated with the row-space $H$ of $B$ is supported on (top dimensional cells of) $\ell$-hyperforests of $X$.
+Therefore, the determinantal measure associated with the row-space $H$ of $B$ is supported on (top dimensional faces of) $\ell$-hyperforests of $X$.
 In addition, Lyons showed in~\cite{lyons09} that $\P^H(\cT)$ is proportional to the squared-size of the torsion subgroup of $H_{\ell-1}(\cT)$.
 We refer to a complex drawn from this measure as the {\em determinantal $\ell$-hyperforest of $X$}.
 The next result follows immediately from \cref{mainresult}.
+A cell complex is called polytopal if each of its cells is a polytope and the intersection of any two cells is a face of each of them.